Murray Dairy Board of Directors

 As the sharefarmer of a dairy farm in Lockington, Dustin has had extensive experience across all areas of dairy farming.
 He has completed a Certificate III in Horticulture with Wodonga TAFE, majoring in Arboriculture, and a Diploma with Dairy Australia/TAFE SA, majoring in Agribusiness Management.

-Dustin has held roles as president of the Campaspe Young Dairy Network and as a member of the Goulburn-Murray Water Irrigator Customer Representative Committee, and is currently a member of the Young Farmer Ministers Advisory Committee advising Minister for Agriculture, Jaclyn Symes.
+Dustin has held roles as president of the Campaspe Young Dairy Network and as a member of the Goulburn-Murray Water Irrigator Customer Representative Committee.

-Waranga Shores dairy farmer, Hamish Crawford has been involved in dairy advocacy and is currently chair of the Central Dairy Business Network.
+Hamish has been involved in dairy advocacy and is currently chair of the Central Dairy Business Network.
+Hamish is passionate about promoting the opportunities for dairying in the Murray region including exploring the range of different farm systems that thrive here.

-Jason Scott has over 25 years’ experience in the Agriculture sector helping to make farmers more sustainable on the land.
-He has a broad agronomy background built encompassing not only local but a national and international approach to growing winter and summer crops.
+Jason has over 25 years’ experience in the agriculture sector helping to make farmers more sustainable on the land.
+He has a broad agronomy background-built encompassing not only local but a national and international approach to growing winter and summer crops.

 Jason sees the dairy sector in the Murray region as an integral part of the regions agricultural and economic future and is looking forward to being a part of this process to help shape and drive the success of our regions producers.

-Phil Candy has over 20 years’ experience in the agriculture supply chain to the dairy industry.
-Over the last 7 years Phil has worked with Fonterra Australia and has been fortunate to work with dairy producers across the World.
+Phil has over 20 years’ experience in the agriculture supply chain to the dairy industry.
+Over the last 8 years Phil has worked with Fonterra Australia and has been fortunate to work with dairy producers across the world.

-Phil priority is to continually grow and develop the Murray Dairy Region in a way that will both benefit all industry participants and communities.
+Phil’s priority is to continually grow and develop the Murray Dairy region in a way that will both benefit all industry participants and communities.